CFACDL’S 2021-2022 BOARD

 Ali Kamalzadeh - Immediate Past-President

-Ali Kamalzadeh is a trial attorney for the Federal Defender’s Office (FDO) since 2019.
-Prior to that, he was a research & writing attorney for the FDO beginning in 2015.
+Since 2019, Ali Kamalzadeh has been a trial attorney for the Federal Defender’s Office (FDO).
+He began as a research & writing attorney for the FDO in 2015.
 During law school, as a CLI, he assisted with foreclosure defense at the Seminole County Bar Association Legal Aid Society (SCBALAS).
 Mr. Kamalzadeh organized SCBALAS’s first Volunteer Income Tax Assistance clinic to assist low-income residents with preparing and filing their federal tax returns.
 Prior to his legal career, Mr. Kamalzadeh was a federal regulations compliance and operations director for a national bank in their mortgage division.

 Mr. Kamalzadeh has served on the CFACDL board since 2015.
 He also serves on the Orange County Teen Court Advisory Board, and is a Chapter Representative for the Florida Association of Criminal Defense Lawyer’s (FACDL).
-He also serves on FACDL’s long-range planning committee.
+He also serves on FACDL’s long-range planning committee, Federal Practice Committee; Membership Development Committee.
 Mr. Kamalzadeh volunteers as co-counsel for the Middle District of Florida Intensive Re-entry Program, in the Orlando Division, where he assists post-incarceration participants receive support in a non-traditional supervisory setting.
 Mr. Kamalzadeh is a member of the Orlando Chapter of the Federal Bar Association.

 Andrew Clark – Treasurer